American modernism: Architecture and space

 The United States played a great role in the modernism movement concerning new advanced building and construction technologies.

 Among construction innovations there are such materials as iron, steel and reinforced concrete.

 Louis Henry Sullivan headed the so-called Chicago school of architecture, which was distinct by its development of functional design along with modern materials.
-Sullivan's follower Frank Lloyd Wright absorbed from his 'lieber Master' (dear master) the German romantic tradition of organic architecture.
-He developed a new and original approach to residential design before World War I, which became known as the "prairie style."
+Sullivan's follower Frank Lloyd Wright developed a new and original approach to residential design before World War I, which became known as the "prairie style."
 It combined open planning principles with horizontal emphasis, asymmetrical facade elevations, and broad, sheltering roofs.
-Robie House in Chicago (1909) and the Guggenheim Museum in New York City (1946–59) are two of his seminal works.
+The Robie House in Chicago (1909) and the Guggenheim Museum in New York City (1946-1959) are two of his seminal works.
+Wright became a renowned architect and his architectural designs were built in Los Angeles, Wisconsin, Arizona, and the San Francisco Bay Area.
+He disdained urbanization, but was taken by San Francisco which he regarded as beautiful.
 In his works Wright moved closer and closer to an earth-bound sense of natural form, using rough-hewn stone and timber and aiming always in his houses to achieve an effect of intimate and protective shelter.